sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_llama_diff_dort_301.rst

 +++++++++++++++++++++++++++++

 Let's try the model with a python backend (reference implementation).
-First step, onnx-script uses many functions.
+First step, onnxscript uses many functions.
 The reference evaluation expects every function to be defined so the order of functions in the model matters.
 No recursivity is allowed by this runtime.
 We need to reorder as function Rank is usually placed at the end of the model.